 He also says Britain and the United States continue their support for the Saudi war on Yemen, adding, however, that the West is not sending arms to Saudi Arabia for killing Yemenis.

-Posted by Kevin Barrett on February 7, 2016, With 3653 Reads Filed under Middle East.
+Posted by Kevin Barrett on February 7, 2016, With 3658 Reads Filed under Middle East.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.